How to Financially Prepare for Buying a New Home

 Before you begin shopping for a home, it's a good idea to find out whether you're financially prepared to buy a home.
 One big factor, along with your income level, is your credit score.

 Your credit score is a major factor in determining the type of loan you qualify for and what your interest rate will be.
-Different mortgage lenders will have different requirements, but in general, you'll need a credit score of around 620 or higher to qualify for a conventional loan.
+Different mortgage lenders will have different requirements, but in general, you'll need a credit score of around 620 or higher to qualify for most conventional loans.
 If your score is lower than 620, you may be able to get a government-backed mortgage, but these kinds of loans come with additional eligibility requirements.

 To begin, check your credit score.
 You are entitled to receive a free credit report each year from all three credit reporting agencies: Equifax, Experian and TransUnion.
 Visit annualcreditreport.com (the only website authorized by federal law to offer free credit reports) or call 1-800-322-8228 for your copy.
 Check your report to ensure there are no errors; for example, if your credit payment history shows a late payment when you actually paid on time.